top of page

 Bubbles for each area of life

 These bubbles are like selective filters, allowing us to engage with only what feels manageable.
-And yet, much like Indiana Jones in the movie, we’re always teetering on the edge, caught between what we know about the world, and a world hurtling toward the future.
+And yet, much like Indiana and the antagonist in the movie, we’re always teetering on the edge, caught between what we know about the world, and a world hurtling toward the future.

 If you've seen the movie, you might remember when Indiana faces off against the power of the crystal skulls, trying to make sense of something vast and otherworldly.
 It’s a perfect metaphor for what we do every day.